wur-bioinformatics/introduction-to-bioinformatics/week1.md

 :class: note

 Several steps in the genome annotation process make use of algorithms that can search or align biological sequences, for example the BLAST algorithm.
-[Week 2](week2) covers sequence alignment and search in greater detail.
+[Chapter 2](week2) covers sequence alignment and search in greater detail.
-For now, it is sufficient to know that these algorithms can quickly search very large collections of biological sequences to identify sequences that look similar (what we mean _exactly_ by 'similar' is also part of [week 2](week2)).
+For now, it is sufficient to know that these algorithms can quickly search very large collections of biological sequences to identify sequences that look similar (what we mean _exactly_ by 'similar' is also part of [chapter 2](week2)).
 :::

 ### Repeat masking